FlaccidSnake/go-to-deck-or-tag/README.md

 1. Open the **Browser** in Anki.
 2.  **Right-click** on any card in the list.
 3. Select **Go to Deck** from the context menu.
-4. The browser will immediately filter the list to show only cards from that deck, and a small tooltip will appear confirming the deck name.
+4. The browser will immediately filter the list to show only cards from that deck.

 [Back to Top](#table-of-contents)

-## Limitations
+## Compatibility Notes

-**Sidebar Tree Highlighting**
+**Sidebar Highlighting**
-Due to architectural changes in recent versions of Anki (Qt6 / Svelte-based sidebar), this add-on **does not visually highlight or scroll to** the deck in the left-hand sidebar tree.
-It achieves the result by applying a search filter (`deck:"..."`) to the main view.
+-   **Legacy Versions**: On older versions of Anki where the sidebar is a standard Qt Widget, this add-on will visually expand the tree and select the deck item.

-Control over the sidebar tree Webview is currently restricted in the Anki API, making programmatic scrolling/expansion unstable or impossible without deep hacks.
+-   **Modern Versions (2.1.50+)**: Due to the architectural shift to a web-based sidebar (Svelte), programmatic highlighting of the tree is restricted.
+In these versions, the add-on relies on **search filtering** (`deck:"..."`) and displays a **tooltip** to confirm the action.

 [Back to Top](#table-of-contents)